jundalisay/spblist/content/en/research/descartes/optics/part-05b.md

 These would disturb the action of each other.

-The same would happen also to the rays that come from the chamber P towards RST, if there were any other light in this chamber, other than that which the objects V, X, Y send.
+The same would happen also to the rays that come from the room `P` towards `RST`, if there were any other light in this room, other than those sent by the objects `V, X, Y`.

 <!-- The images that are formed there have the likeness of the objects.
 The white body RST, paper or translucent shell.